Zyviax/multivm-app/README.md

 ## Build the application:
 - Change into the directory ```cd multivm-app```
 - Start application ```vagrant up```
-  - This may take a few minutes depending if you already have the Vagrant box files or not.

 ## Use the application:
-- To use application go to http://localhost:8080
+- To use the application go to http://localhost:8080
 - Fill the form: selecting time, date, and the timezones.
   - It will then show the time and date in the converted timezone.
   - It will also generate a table of time conversions in a pdf.